How I cut a pineapple

-My last post was all about embracing wintry items like fresh greenery and pinecones.
-This post is about pineapple, which is tropical and has little connection to winter except it resembles a pine cone.
-In fact, that's how the pineapple got its name.
+My last post was about embracing wintry items like fresh greenery and pinecones.
+This post is about pineapple, which is tropical and with little connection to winter.
+Except it resembles a pine cone and, in fact, that's how it got its name.

-History says Columbus discovered this exotic fruit on his second trip to the New World, in Guadeloupe.
-The natives called it anana but Columbus and his crew renamed it pineapple because it resembled a pine cone and - to them - tasted like an apple.
+History says Columbus discovered this exotic fruit in Guadeloupe on his second trip to the New World.
+It was called anana but Columbus and his crew renamed it pineapple because it resembled a pine cone and the taste reminded them of apple.

-Above: I remove the peel and core, and chop into chunks.
+Then I remove the peel and core and chop into chunks.

-Above: The next time I need a little fresh pineapple I repeat the process until I reach the end.
+Whenever I need a little fresh pineapple I slice off another ring until I reach the end.

-Above: We spied this red pineapple growing in the jungle while hiking in Bali.
+We spied this red pineapple while hiking in the jungle in Bali.
 It takes almost three years for a pineapple to reach maturation.